 As stated before, God will begin to clear out from the previous season.
 This is a hard stage because we are creatures of habit and get stuck in our ways of how we feel, think and act.
 But it's imperative that we go through a 'clearing out' phase.
 Then he will change the 'wine skins' making us flexible to accommodate the new thing that He is bringing to us.

 'No one put new wine into old wine skins' Luke 5:37

-This, from my experience, can be challenging as the ‘new wine’ maybe a new word, a new way how you see the word of God, a new methodology or a new environment coming to you that you have never heard or experience, but in your spirit you know you have heard God.
+This, from my experience, can be challenging as the ‘new wine’ maybe a new word, a new way, or how you see the word of God, a new methodology, or a new environment coming to you that you have never heard or experience, but in your spirit, you know you have heard God.

 What He’s doing is giving you ‘new wine’ from another ‘day’ from where you are today to prepare you for what is coming.